Where I find inspiration, creativity, and wisdom to share.

 Richard Wagamese

-Richard Wagamese, novelist, journalist, mentor (born 14 October 1955 in northwestern ON; died 10 March 2017 in Kamloops, BC).
-A well-known Indigenous writer in Canada, Richard Wagamese, won several awards, including the Canada Council for the Arts Molson Prize (2013) and the Writers’ Trust of Canada’s Matt Cohen Award (2015).
+Richard Wagamese, novelist, journalist, mentor (born 14 October 1955 in northwestern Ontario, Canada; died 10 March 2017 in Kamloops, BC, Canada).
+A well-known Indigenous writer in Canada, Richard Wagamese, won several awards, including the Canada Council for the Arts Molson Prize (2013) and the Writers Trust of Canada’s Matt Cohen Award (2015).
 His works speak about the historical and contemporary socio-economic issues affecting Indigenous communities in Canada.
 They also bring attention to issues regarding Indigenous identity, culture and truth and reconciliation.
 A beloved writer, Wagamese’s works have inspired many Indigenous and non-Indigenous peoples and writers alike.
 You can purchase his books locally from any local bookstore, or through the publisher, Douglas and McIntyre: https://douglas-mcintyre.com/collections/Richard-Wagamese

 Book I reference: